mitchphillipson/GDX.jl/README.md

 https://github.com/mitchphillipson/GamsStructure.jl

-Since GAMS is case insensitive this package will make all sets lower case and all parameters uppercase.
+Since GAMS is case insensitive this package will make all sets and parameters names be lower case.

 All aliases in parameter domains are replaced by their non-aliased twin.
 For example, if $i$ is a set and $j$ is an alias of $i$ then all instances of $j$ in a parameter definition are replaced with $i$.
 If it's an explicit alias.